babakatea/autocomplete/questions.md

 9. List the steps needed to migrate a Class to Function Component.

-- Change the class initialization into a function initialization and pass the props as arguments
+- Change the class definition into a function definition and pass the props as arguments
 - Convert state into useState hook
 - Convert all lifecycle methods into its analogue hooks (if they are)
 - Convert refs to useRef hook